 2. Delegate a daily maintenance schedule

-3. Make sure each employee completes their food handlers permit
+3. Make sure each employee has a food handlers card

-Some states require every employee who handles, prepares or serves food to have a food handler license.
+Some states require every employee who handles, prepares or serves food to have a food handlers card.
 It ensures each employee receives adequate training in food safety, preparation, sanitation and storage.

 4. Know the requirements for a food manager’s certification

-Not to be confused with a food handler license, many states also require one or more employees at a restaurant to have a food manager’s certification.
+Not to be confused with a food handlers card, many states require one or more employees at a restaurant to have a food manager’s certification.
 It includes more food safety training and knowledge and is typically reserved for staff in supervisory roles.

-5. Place food safety posters in apparent areas
+5. Place food safety posters in visible areas

-They help remind employees of food safety priorities like handwashing and safe cooking temperatures.
+Visual reminders help employees think about food safety priorities like handwashing and safe cooking temperatures.

 6. Establish regular training